ghasshee/pen/README.md

 Pen is a Compiler that compiles the High-Level Language into EVM bytecodes.

-To build the compiler, you might need Haskell compiler  and some libraries.
+You might need Haskell compiler  and some libraries for building the compiler.
 Goto `pen/hs/` directory and then type `make` and push enter key.